moohax/counterfit/README.md

 ## About
 Counterfit is a red team tool for finding and exploiting machine learning systems.
+This is a rewrite of the Counterfit tool found here.

 ### Requirements
 - Ubuntu 18.04+